davidlower/boilerplate-html/README.md

 'gulp all' is the command to run **ALL** tasks together.

 In short I have removed the minify tasks from the generic 'gulp' command because these tasks are not necessary to constantly update with every save.
 This will speed up your browserSync and gulp performance.
-However you will need to remember to minify your code when pushing to development.
-If you would rather not have the hassle to remember this, you can simply cover it all with 'gulp all'.
+However you will need to remember to minify your code when pushing to development - `gulp minify`.

 In the terminal window, pressing ***ctrl + c*** on the keyboard will quit any of the actively running gulp commands.